wesen/WriteHERE/ttmp/2025-04-26/02-go-ws-server-architecture-prd.md

 ## 7. Configuration Handling

-- A `config.Config` struct will hold all configuration parameters.
-- Configuration will be loaded primarily from environment variables (matching Python's `ServerConfig.from_env`).
-- Additional Watermill-specific configuration will be added for Redis Stream consumer group, consumer name, etc.
-- ✅ We've implemented Cobra for defining CLI flags that can override environment variables.
+- ✅ Configuration is handled via Cobra flags in `cmd/server/main.go`, providing overrides for environment variables or defaults.
-- [Optional but Recommended] Use Viper to manage configuration loading from environment variables and flags.
+- ✅ All specified options (Redis, DB, HTTP, State, Logging) are configurable via flags.
+- 🚫 Viper is not currently used, Cobra flags suffice.

 ## 8. State Management